rosco-m68k/newlib-4.4.0.20231231/libgloss/rosco/fat_io_lib/README.md

 FAT_SECTOR_SIZE
   Sector size used by buffers.
 Most likely to be 512 bytes (standard for ATA/IDE).

-FAT_PRINTF
-  A define that allows the File IO library to print to console/stdout.
-  Provide your own printf function if printf not available.

 FAT_CLUSTER_CACHE_ENTRIES
   Size of cluster chain cache (can be undefined if not required).
   Mem used = FAT_CLUSTER_CACHE_ENTRIES * 4 * 2